Боговинска пећина

 Bogovinska pećina is the youngest show cave in Serbia.
 The development started in 2008 and was completed in 2013, when the show cave was opened to the public.
 It was planned by Professor Dr. Radenko Lazarević and financed by the Municipality of Boljevac and the Ministry of Economy and Regional Development - Tourism Sector.
 The road to the cave is still a little difficult, sometimes narrow and with unpaved sections.
 That's the reason why the cave is still off the beaten path.

-When the cave was discovered and first explored it was known under the name Velika Pešćer.
-Early exploration in the 1930s were made by S. Milojević.
+When the cave was discovered and first explored, it was known under the name Velika Pešćer.
+Early exploration in the 1930s was made by S. Milojević.
 From 1957 it was explored several times by D. Petrović who also discovered additional passages.
-When the cave was put under Nature Protection in 1974 this was done by the name Bogovinska Pećina.
+When the cave was put under Nature Protection in 1974, this was done by the name Bogovinska Pećina.
 It seems that the cave was never really renamed, the name Bogovinska Pećina just caught on.